-Generally, only U.S. corporations are permitted to be included in an affiliated group.
-Corporations that are not permitted to join in the filing of a consolidated return include foreign corporations; therefore, an Inbound investor must have at least two U.S. corporations (with one U.S. corporation owning the other or, in the case of three or more corporations, as a common owner).
-Other nonpermitted group members include tax-exempt organizations, possessions corporations, regulated investment companies, real estate investment trusts, and corporations that departed from the same group less than 60 months before.
+Generally, only US corporations are permitted to be included in an affiliated group; therefore, an inbound investor must have at least two US corporations (with one US corporation owning the other or, in the case of three or more corporations, as a common owner).
+Other non-permitted group members include tax-exempt organizations, possessions corporations, regulated investment companies, real estate investment trusts, and corporations that departed from the same group less than 60 months before.
 Life insurance companies are subject to limitations on their ability to file a consolidated return with other types of companies.